 - Hemolysis: Will decrease the HCT and PCV.
 This is considered an artifactual decrease with in vitro hemolysis.
 In an animal with true intravascular hemolysis versus in vitro hemolysis, the PCV or HCT is a better indicator of the oxygen carrying capacity of blood than the hemoglobin (which includes free hemoglobin and that within intact red blood cells, with the latter being the oxygen carriers).

 - Artifact: Insufficient centrifugation speed may falsely increase the PCV if the RBC do not pack properly.
 With false increases in MCV (e.g. storage of blood), the HCT will be falsely increased, but usually the results do not exceed the upper reference limit (however a mildly anemic animal may no longer appear anemic).

 - Relative change to blood water: Dehydration, splenic contraction secondary to epinephrine (horses).

-- Absolute increase in RBC mass: Stimulated by erythropoietin (secondary polycythemia) or erythropoietin-independent (primary polycythemia)
+- Absolute increase in RBC mass: Stimulated by erythropoietin (secondary erythrocytosis) or erythropoietin-independent (primary erythrocytosis or polycythemia vera).

-- Artifact: Hemolysis of RBC due to sample collection or storage.
-In this setting, the measured hemoglobin is the most accurate measure of the animal's oxygen carrying capacity and a HCT can be estimated by multiplying the hemoglobin x 3 (RBC contain 1/3 hemoglobin in most species).
+- Artifact: Hemolysis of RBC due to sample collection or storage (in vitro hemolysis).
+In this setting, the measured hemoglobin is the most accurate measure of the animal’s oxygen carrying capacity and a HCT can be estimated by multiplying the hemoglobin x 3 (RBC contain 1/3 hemoglobin in most species).
 With false decreases in MCV (e.g. excess EDTA), the HCT will be falsely decreased, but usually the results are not below the lower reference limit.

 - Relative change to blood water: Over-dilution with fluids, splenic relaxation (anesthetic agents, tranquilizers).